Open-Attestation/decentralized-renderer-react-components/README.md

 };
 ```

 - provide the name of a field on the document to obfuscate.
-The value must follow path property as handlded by [lodash#get](https://lodash.com/docs/4.17.15#get)
+The value must follow path property as handled by [lodash#get](https://lodash.com/docs/4.17.15#get)
   - type: "OBFUSCATE"
   - payload: (mandatory) path to the field